MHMD304/Geography-Assistant-Country-Information-Search/README.md

 A Retrieval-Augmented Generation (RAG) application that provides intelligent country information search using semantic similarity and local language models.

+> **Guided Project**: This project was developed as part of the **"Introduction to Retrieval Augmented Generation (RAG)"** guided project on Coursera.
+The implementation demonstrates practical application of RAG concepts learned during the guided project.

 ## 🌍 Overview

 This project implements a RAG system that combines: